sp4wn-owner/Spawn/README.md

     &nbsp;&nbsp;&nbsp;&nbsp;- Operates seamlessly over any network and designed with Starlink connectivity in mind.
 Devices connected via satellite can be anywhere in the world.

 - Secure
     &nbsp;&nbsp;&nbsp;&nbsp;- Optionally handle your own security locally thus eliminating any potential access to your device(s) in the event of a security breach on Spawn or your own network.
 Passwords/codes are securely hashed and all data is encrypted.
 No personal information is requested nor retained.
-Update the security parameters in the config.js on your Raspberry Pi.
+Update the security parameters in the config.js file on your Raspberry Pi or other client implementation.

 - Monetization
-    &nbsp;&nbsp;&nbsp;&nbsp;- Transform your telepresence robots/devices into revenue-generating assets.
-Pay users for controlling your robot/device (i.e.remote telepresence gig) or charge them for access.
-We take a 20% fee from token redemptions to maintain and grow the platform.
+    &nbsp;&nbsp;&nbsp;&nbsp;- Transform your telepresence robots/devices into revenue-generating assets or pay users for controlling them (i.e.remote telepresence gig).
+We take 20% of token redemptions to maintain and grow the platform.
+Setting your token rate to a negative number will deduct tokens per min from your account to the other user while a positive token rate will deduct tokens from the user to your account.
+Setting the token rate to zero will enable free access.

 - Public/private access
     &nbsp;&nbsp;&nbsp;&nbsp;- Share your robot with the world, add a secret code for authenticated access, and toggle visibility in our live feed.
 Robots removed from the live feed can still be accessed at sp4wn.com/[username].
-Following the robot (clicking the star icon) will include it in your feed.
+In this case, your username could double as a private key.
+Following the robot (clicking the star icon) will include it in your feed regardless of visibility, enabling a customizable feed of both public and personal robots/devices.

 - Quick and easy setup (no coding initially required)
-    &nbsp;&nbsp;&nbsp;&nbsp;- We provide all the code necessary to get your bot up and running in minutes.
+    &nbsp;&nbsp;&nbsp;&nbsp;- We provide all the code necessary to connect your bot to our platform and start teleoperating in minutes.
 You have full control over how to handle the received input commands.
 Controllers/gamepads are currently supported.
-In the future, we may add compatibility for VR controllers and other devices.
+VR support is in development.

 ## Pi Robot: